lixaft/dotfiles/README.md

 This repository contains my personal configuration files (also known as [dotfiles](https://en.wikipedia.org/wiki/Hidden_file_and_hidden_directory#Unix_and_Unix-like_environments)) for most of the programs I use on a daily basis.
 I mainly use macOS, but they should work on any other Unix based operating system.

-Feel free to try them or get inspired, but be aware that if you decide to install them as is, it will be at your own risk!
+Feel free to try them or get inspired, but be aware that if you decide to install and use them, it will be at your own risk!

 If you have any suggestion, improvement or question, do not hesitate to open an issue or PR :)